ConesaLab/STIMA/README.md

 ### How to choose the right alignment method

-STIMA offers three alignment strategies depending on your data
+STIMA offers three alignment strategies depending on your data characteristics, but in general we recommend GTEM:

-characteristics:
+- **GTEM & Procrustes**: Preferred for samples with significant differences in shape or staining.
+- **Manual Landmarks**: Use GTEM or Procrustes if your project requires high precision for specific regions of interest (ROI) or specific orientations.
 - **RVSS-imageJ**: Best for images with well-defined structures and uniform coloring.
 This method is the fastest as it does not require manual landmarks.
-- **GTEM & Procrustes**: Preferred for samples with significant differences in shape or staining.
-- **Manual Landmarks**: Use GTEM or Procrustes if your project requires high precision for specific regions of interest (ROI) or specific orientations.

 #### Evaluating the Results